Learn something new every day

 Performing facility inspections is something a mechanical supervisor must do on a routine basis.
 During an inspection, he might check machinery for proper functioning, look for safety hazards and assess a facility's overall organization.
 Since the safety of his workers is an utmost concern, it's important for him to be thorough and take care of any issues before they become a serious problem.
 Many times, he will be required to update a log book that records all issues and states how they were solved.

 Along with this, a mechanical supervisor is responsible for evaluating worker performance.
 This involves monitoring employees' punctuality, observing their work quality and looking for patterns of mistakes.
-If an employee is continually being reprimanded, it's usually up to a mechanical supervisor to take disciplinary action to correct the situation.
+If an employee is continually being reprimanded, it's usually up to the supervisor to take disciplinary action to correct the situation.

 In many cases, this position also requires an individual to document production output.
 In the case of a car manufacturer, a mechanical supervisor would record the amount of vehicles that are produced each day, week, month and year.
 This information is often used to determine the efficiency of a facility and identify any areas that are lacking.